muratk3n/thirdwave/en/tweets/2019/week34.md

 them constantly?" asks tuber.
 Good question.
 You are entertainment, for one.
 But more important, you are now a political leader.
 That's something...
-Plus you might be supplying me oppo and "some other people" might take that.
-So keep doing what your doing, just don't get deluded about context.
+Plus you might be supplying me oppo and "some other people" might take that from me :) So keep doing what your doing, just don't get deluded about context.

 *2019-8-20 15:9:11*